-- 6.2 Ensure that the battery is properly secured in position. - 6.3 Examine all rubber/plastic hoses for signs of wear or deterioration. - 6.4 Check the fan belt for signs of incorrect adjustment and/or deterioration. - 6.5 Examine the engine mountings for signs of deterioration. - 6.6 Ensure that the radiator is properly secured to the vehicle and check for signs of any leaks. - 6.7 Examine the inner wing panels and suspension mounting tops for evidence of corrosion (see Notes). - 6.8 Check the master cylinders for any signs of spillage or leakage of fluid. - 6.9 Check the clutch mechanisms for correct operation.
+- Ensure that the battery is properly 6.2 3. secured in position. - Examine all rubber/plastic hoses for signs 6.3 of wear or deterioration. - 6.4 Check the fan belt for signs of incorrect adjustment and/or deterioration. - Examine the engine mountings for signs 6.5 6. of deterioration. - Ensure that the radiator is properly 6.6 secured to the vehicle and check for signs of any leaks. - 6.7 Examine the inner wing panels and 8. suspension mounting tops for evidence of corrosion (see Notes). - Check the master cylinders for any signs Leaking master cylinders.
+6.8 9. of spillage or leakage of fluid. - Check the clutch mechanisms for correct 6.9 10.
+Fluid component wear in operation. mechanisms.

-- 1. Any fuel leakage. - 2.
-Any oil leakage where oil contamination is apparent over parts of the engine or underside of the vehicle or where oil is seen to be dripping from the vehicle. - 3.
-Insecure battery. - 4.
-Significantly worn or deteriorated hoses. - 5.
-An incorrectly adjusted or deteriorated fan belt. - 6.
-Insecure or deteriorated engine mountings. - 7.
-A leaking or inadequately secured radiator. - 8.
-Corrosion to the inner wing panels and suspension mounting tops.
+- Any fuel leakage.
+1. leakage 2.
+Any oil where oil contamination is apparent over parts of the engine or underside of the vehicle or where oil is seen to be dripping from the vehicle. - Significantly worn or deteriorated 4. hoses.

+Insecure battery.

+- 5. An incorrectly adjusted or deteriorated fan belt. - Insecure or deteriorated engine mountings.

+Corrosion to the inner wing panels